apache/pekko/docs/src/main/paradox/stream/stream-flows-and-basics.md

 junctions like `Merge` or `Broadcast`.
 For the full list of built-in operators see the @ref:[operator index](operators/index.md)

-When we talk about *asynchronous, non-blocking backpressure*, we mean that the operators available in Akka Streams will not use blocking calls but asynchronous message passing to exchange messages between each other.
+When we talk about *asynchronous, non-blocking backpressure*, we mean that the operators available in Pekko Streams will not use blocking calls but asynchronous message passing to exchange messages between each other.
 This way they can slow down a fast producer without blocking its thread.
 This is a thread-pool friendly design, since entities that need to wait (a fast producer waiting on a slow consumer) will not block the thread but